yassyass2/AiH-Group5/README.md

 ## Models

-The model notebooks are located in the `capstone-project/final_models/` directory.
-Experiment notebooks can be found in `capstone-project/experiments/`.
+The model notebooks are located in the `capstone-project/models/` directory.
+Each notebook covers a specific model variant or experiment (e.g. baseline, SMOTE, focal loss).
+After running main.py for preprocessing, run the desired model notebook to train the model.
+There is 2 available models, SMOTE and SMOTE + focal loss.
+Each has a variant with and without IoU validation on external IDRID dataeset.

 ## Dataset